slaclab/lume-services/docs/demo.md

 # Demo

 This demo walks through the creation of a model compatible with [LUME-services](https://slaclab.github.io/lume-services/) tooling.
 You will:
 1. Create a GitHub repository for the demo model.
 2. Build a templated project using [`lume-services-model-template`](https://github.com/slaclab/lume-services-model-template)
 3. Register your model using the LUME-services API to Prefect orchestration tools, the MySQL model registry, and store results in a MongoDB service

+prerequisites:
+- dockerhub or stanford container registry

 ## Package a model